0x3333/UGUI/README.md

 # Introduction

-## Repo Info
+## Fork Info
-This repo is an aggregator, I added to it several commits from other forks.
-A list can be in the `CHANGES.md`.
+This repo is an aggregator, I added to it several commits from other forks also some modifications I believe are valuable.
+A list can be found in `CHANGES.md`.

 ## What is µGUI?
 µGUI is a free and open source graphic library for embedded systems.
 It is platform-independent